Doug Drabek: Retirement and personal life

-After retiring, Drabek coached his son's Little League and select league teams, often teaching them how to bat at a faster pitch, with their personal pitching machine so as to gain an advantage over the other little league teams.
+After retiring, Drabek coached his son's Little League and select league teams, often teaching them how to hit faster pitches with their personal pitching machine, giving them an advantage over other little league teams.
 Drabek returned to professional baseball in 2010, accepting a position in the Arizona Diamondbacks system as the pitching coach for the Yakima Bears in the short-season Class A Northwest League.
-On 13 December 2010 the D-backs announced that Drabek was promoted to the pitching coach for the Visalia Rawhide in the Class A California League.
+On December 31, 2010, the D-backs announced that Drabek was promoted to the pitching coach for the Visalia Rawhide in the Class A California League.

 Drabek is married to wife Kristy and has three children; sons Justin (born 1986) and Kyle (born 1987) and daughter Kelsey (born 1991).
 Justin spent time playing in independent ball.
 Kyle was a starting pitcher who played for the Arizona Diamondbacks, Chicago White Sox and Toronto Blue Jays.

-In February 2018, Drabek was named as the Pitching coach for the AA Jackson Generals.
+In February 2018, Drabek was named as the pitching coach for the AA Jackson Generals.
 He served as the pitching coach for the Amarillo Sod Poodles in 2019.

+Drabek was named pitching coach of the Reno Aces for the 2024 season.